Chinmay1297/skinet/README.md

 //TODO: remove filters feature
+//TODO: search debounce for products
+//TODO: Rate limiting

 ------------------------------------------------ANGULAR---------------------------------------------------
 Interceptors:
 will be used to put some logic before our http requests goes out, or after http responses comes into our app.

 return next(req); put your logic before/after this as per your need (before for before req goes out, after for after response comes in)

+------------------------------------------------DOCKER-----------------------------------------------------

+(if u use docker compose down and remove the container then its gonna remove ur data along with it) so to keep your data persistent use named volumes to keep your data persistent
+(check the docker-compose.yaml file for volumes: to get an idea)

+commands used:
+docker compose down
+^ this removes the container

+docker compose up -d
+^ this starts the container by pulling redis